terrier-org/pyterrier/docs/installation.rst

     pt.init()

 `pt.init()` has a multitude of options, for instance that can make PyTerrier more notebook friendly, or to change the underlying version of Terrier, as described below.

+For users with an M1 Mac or later models, it is necessary to install the SSL certificates to avoid certificate errors.
+To do this, locate the `Install Certificates.command` file within the `Application/Python[version]` directory.
+Once found, double-click on it to run the installation process.

 API Reference
 =============